realmagicgreen/magicgreenastro/src/content/posts/zooming-in-on-biodiversity.md

 ---
 title: Zooming In On Biodiversity
-subtitle: "An ASEAN wide photo contest capturing the richness of biological resources in the region."
+subtitle: 'An ASEAN wide photo contest capturing the richness of biological resources in the region.'
-description: "Biodiversity is the variety of life on Earth and include microorganisms, fungi, plants, and animals, the communities they form, the habitats in which they live."
+description: 'Biodiversity is the variety of life on Earth and include microorganisms, fungi, plants, and animals, the communities they form, the habitats in which they live.'
 category: know
 pubDate: 2018-06-13
 publish: true